-Staff will continue to review the proposal by Owen d'Entremont/Sherman d'Entremont to amend the Land Use By-law (LUB) to rezone a portion of the subject property along Dennis Point Road (PID 90081142) from Marine Industrial (MI) to Light Industrial (LI) to permit a micro cannabis production/processing facility on the property.
-The applicant's proposal will be evaluated using all applicable policies in the Municipal Planning Strategy.
-Staff will make a recommendation to Council in its final staff report.
+Staff have completed their review of the proposal by Owen d'Entremont/Sherman d'Entremont to amend the Land Use By-law (LUB) to rezone a portion of the subject property along Dennis Point Road (PID 90081142) from Marine Industrial (MI) to Light Industrial (LI) to permit a micro cannabis production/processing facility on the property.
+The applicant's proposal has been evaluated using all applicable policies in the Municipal Planning Strategy.
+WSP and Staff find the proposal to be consistent with the intent of the Municipal Planning Strategy (MPS) and are recommending Council approve the proposed amendments to the Land Use By-law to rezone a portion of the subject site along Dennis Point Road (PID 90081142) from Marine Industrial (MI) Zone to Light Industrial (LI) Zone to permit a micro cannabis production/processing facility.